iGerman00/koutube/README.md

 - The cache listing, which is a list of the vast majority of links processed by Koutube [is public](https://koutu.be)

 - I try not to log anything I don't need, but I log some errors here and there and whenever a cached response is returned.
+The time of the request is also logged, for me to debug any anomalies.

 - A private Invidious instance is used for now due to unreliable public ones.
 No logging is configured